A Road Together (ART)

 Eligibility

-We are accepting applications for ART funding through May 15.
-Eligible applicants must meet the following criteria:
+Eligible applicants for ART grants must meet the following criteria:

 • Chicago-based arts + culture organization